 How to remove tree sap from your car

-Use our Insect & Tar Remover spray and a quality microfibre mitt to gently remove the sap.
+Simoniz Tar, Sap and Glue Remover is brilliant for lifting stubborn sticky substances from your car, cutting through all kinds of dirt and debris.
 Once you’ve cleaned it all off, it’s a good idea to re-apply a layer of wax to the vehicle for protection against future deposits.

 6. Water Spots